Patent blog: Startup? Wake up! What you need to know about patents

 7 May 2024

-As a patent-granting body, the Netherlands Patent Office is an expert on patents.
+As a patent-granting organisation, the Netherlands Patent Office is an expert on patents.
 We also know that start-ups have plenty of preconceptions about patents.

 1. patents are expensive;